kiba/Writings/for_science/dramatis_personae.md

 She is fearful of automative travel, thinking that it will kill her at any moment.

-Appearances: 9, 10, 11, 12, 13, 14, 16, 17, 18, 19, 20
+Appearances: 9, 10, 11, 12, 13, 14, 16, 17, 18, 19, 20, 21

-**Yure Shinatose** - First Appearance: Chapter 9.
-Chief Medical Officer of Sidonia.
+**Yure Shinatose** - Chief Medical Officer of Sidonia.
 Her major achievement was genetically engineering the population of Sidonia to posess Higeus photosynthesis capability.

+Appearances: 9, 21

 **Mayumi Yoshizawa** - First Appearance: Chapter 10.
 She is a member of the security police, which is responsible for internal state security.